-SQL Server 2008 R2 Express Edition is provided free of charge with Sage Estimating.
+A copy of SQL Server Express Edition is provided free of charge with Sage Estimating.
 This edition is sufficient for most Sage Estimating customers.
 However, customers with large databases may need to upgrade to the Standard Edition.
-For information on Microsoft SQL Server 2008 editions, please visit www.microsoft.com.
+For information on Microsoft SQL Server editions, visit www.microsoft.com.

-The following table offers a brief comparison of the Express and Standard versions of SQL Server 2008 R2.
+The following table offers a brief comparison of the Express and Standard versions of SQL Server.

 Feature Express Standard

 Concurrent workload governor (throttle) 1 No No

 Database size 10 GB 2 Unlimited

 RAM support 1 GB Operating system maximum

 CPUs supported 1 3 4

-Windows Vista [®] and Windows 7/8 support Yes Yes
+Windows 7/8.1 support Yes Yes